LCOGT/photonranch-jobs/README.md

 - POST `/getnewjobs`
     - Description: get a list of jobs with status "UNREAD".
 These jobs are immediately updated with a status of "RECEIVED".
     - Authorization required: no (will be added later)
-    - Query Params: none
     - Request body:
         - "site" | string | site abbreviation
+    - Responses:
-    - Responses: List of job objects (json).
+        - 200: List of updated job objects (JSON).
 See 'Job Syntax' above for an example.
     - Example request:
     ```python
     # python 3.6